-A sexually harassing hostile work environment includes, but is not limited to, words, signs, jokes, pranks, intimidation or physical violence which are of a sexual nature, or which are directed at an individual because of that individual's sex.
+A sexually hostile work environment includes, but is not limited to, words, signs, jokes, pranks, intimidation or physical violence which are of a sexual nature, or which are directed at an individual because of that individual's sex, sexual orientation, self-identified or perceived sex, or gender.
 Sexual harassment also consists of any unwanted verbal or physical advances, sexually explicit derogatory statements or sexually discriminatory remarks made by someone which are offensive or objectionable to the recipient, which cause the recipient discomfort or humiliation, which interfere with the recipient's job performance.

-Sexual harassment also occurs when a person in authority tries to trade job benefits for sexual favors.
+Quid Pro Quo sexual harassment occurs when a person in authority tries to trade job benefits for sexual favors.
 This can include hiring, promotion, continued employment or any other terms, conditions, or privileges of employment.
-This is also called "quid pro quo" harassment.